 Artist Talk at the Museum of Brisbane - 12th October 2018

-Graduating from the Queensland College of Art with a Bachelor of Photography in 2014, she majored in photographic art practice specializing in photo journalism.
+Graduating from the Queensland College of Art with a Bachelor of Photography in 2014, Jacqueline majored in photographic art practice specializing in photo journalism.
 She shoots with a documentary style approach.
 In her photographic art projects she has an interest in allegory through tableux and still life.

 As with many creatives, photography is one (much loved) part of her working week.
 She is available for projects and commissions, subject to availability.
 With a wide range of project management experience she is capable of coordinating projects great and small.
 Her professional experience includes: marketing and public relations; major event management; and management of a variety of teams and projects.